proxystore/proxystore/docs/guides/endpoints-debugging.md

 * **Unable to find the connection file of the endpoint**: The endpoint is not running, or the client cannot read the endpoint directory.
 Clients on other nodes need the ProxyStore home directory on a shared file system.
+  If the error says the endpoint process is running, the endpoint was likely started with an older version of ProxyStore.
+Restart it with `proxystore-endpoint stop NAME` and `proxystore-endpoint start NAME`.
 * **The endpoint failed to prove that it knows the endpoint token**: The endpoint was restarted while the client was connecting, or a different process is listening on the endpoint's address (e.g., after the endpoint